ZackJorquera/petsc-rs/README.md

     // Note, `PetscScalar` could be a complex number, so best practice is to instead of giving
     // float literals (i.e. `1.5`) when a function takes a `PetscScalar` wrap in in a `from`
     // call.
 E.x. `PetscScalar::from(1.5)`.
 This will do nothing if `PetscScalar` in a real number,
-    // but if `PetscScalar` is complex it will construct a complex value which the imaginary part being
+    // but if `PetscScalar` is complex it will construct a complex value with the imaginary part being
     // set to `0`.
     A.assemble_with((0..n).map(|i| (-1..=1).map(move |j| (i,i+j))).flatten()
             .filter(|&(i, j)| i < n && j < n) // we could also filter out negatives, but assemble_with does that for us